 Cannabotech’s idea is not to replace existing cancer treatments but to enable a patient to have fewer treatments.

 Can cannabis cure breast cancer?
-Not yet, unfortunately.
-But according to Herzliya-based startup Cannabotech, when paired with medical mushrooms cannabis may one day be able to reduce the amount of chemotherapy patients need to take.
+Unfortunately, not yet.
+But according to the Herzliya-based startup Cannabotech, when paired with medical mushrooms, cannabis may one day be able to reduce the amount of chemotherapy patients need to take.

 “We know that patients need a minimum amount of chemo, but a lot of people can’t survive this because of side effects, so they stop the treatment,” explains Elchanan Shaked, CEO of Cannabotech.

-Taking a Cannabotech supplement could shift the balance, claims the company.
+Taking a Cannabotech supplement could shift the balance, according to the company.

-Cannabotech’s treatment, which has been studied so far in cell models, not only may reduce the amount of chemo treatments needed, it also seems to be up to six times more effective in killing cancer cells when used alongside standard chemotherapy — regardless of the dosage — compared to existing treatment, Shaked asserts.
+Cannabotech’s treatment, which has been studied so far in cell models, not only may reduce the amount of chemotherapy needed, but it also seems to be up to six times more effective in killing cancer cells when used alongside standard chemotherapy—rregardless of the dosage—ccompared to existing treatment, Shaked asserts.

 In the lab, it increased the mortality of cancer cells from 10 to 60 percent.

-The breast cancer product, CannaboBreast is the farthest along.
-It was tested on several known subtypes of breast cancer, with specific treatments adapted to each subtype.
+The breast cancer product, CannaboBreast, is the farthest along.
+It was tested on several different kinds of breast cancer, and different treatments were made for each kind.

-Cannabotech’s early — but potentially groundbreaking — study was conducted under the guidance of Prof. Tami Peretz, senior oncologist at Hadassah Medical Center and former director of the Center for Malignant Breast Diseases at the hospital; and Dr. Isaac Angel, an Israeli pharmacologist specializing in drug development.
+Cannabotech’s early—bbut potentially groundbreaking—sstudy was conducted under the guidance of Prof. Tami Peretz, senior oncologist at Hadassah Medical Center and former director of the Center for Malignant Breast Diseases at the hospital, and Dr. Isaac Angel, an Israeli pharmacologist specializing in drug development.

 In conjunction with chemo